-The two-choice discrimination task with mice is often used to study emotional and cognitive disabilities.
+This task is often used with mice to study emotional and cognitive disabilities.

 Many neurological and psychiatric disorders are characterised by cognitive deficits, such as inflexibility, poor decision making, and impulsivity.
 Rodents are an important tool for studying the underlying genetics and molecular mechanisms of such deficits.
 Goal-directed discrimination and reversal learning tasks are widely used measures to model these symptoms in rodents.

 Two-choice assay with mouse.
 The side screen is situated at the front of the chamber; the two choice insert includes a food hopper.
 The unit can detect activity in the zones in front of where the images are displayed.
 It is also set up to detect activity in the food hopper.
 The images on the side screen are overlaid on the video.
 Where an image appears in the video on the left, it will be appearing in real-time to the mouse on the left of the side screen, and vice versa.
 Video courtesy of Dr. Mariana Gil, Department of Clinical Neurobiology, Medical Faculty of Heidelberg University and DKFZ.